Authorial intent

-In literary theory and aesthetics, authorial intent refers to an author's intent as it is encoded in their work.
+In literary theory and aesthetics, authorial intent is an author's intent as it is encoded in their work.
 Authorial intentionalism is the hermeneutical view that an author's intentions should constrain the ways in which a text is properly interpreted.
-Opponents, who dispute its hermeneutical importance, have labelled this position the intentional fallacy and count it among the informal fallacies.
+Opponents, who dispute its hermeneutical importance, label this position the intentional fallacy and count it among the informal fallacies.

-There are in fact two types of Intentionalism: Actual Intentionalism and Hypothetical Intentionalism.
+There are two types of intentionalism: Actual Intentionalism and Hypothetical Intentionalism.
 Actual Intentionalism is the standard intentionalist view that the meaning of a work is dependent on authorial intent.
-Hypothetical Intentionalism is a more recent view; it views the meaning of a work as being what an ideal reader would hypothesize the writer's intent to have been — for hypothetical intentionalism, it is ultimately the hypothesis of the reader, not the truth, that matters.
+Hypothetical Intentionalism is a more recent view; it views the meaning of a work as being what an ideal reader would hypothesize the writer's intent to have been—for hypothetical intentionalism, it is ultimately the hypothesis of the reader, not the truth, that matters.

 Types of actual intentionalism

 Extreme intentionalism

-Extreme intentionalism, the classic and most substantial form of intentionalism, holds that the meaning of a text is determined solely by the author's intent when he creates that work.
+Extreme intentionalism, the classic and most substantial form of intentionalism, holds that the meaning of a text is determined solely by the author's intent when they create that work.
 As C.S.
 Lewis wrote in his book An Experiment in Criticism, "The first demand any work of art makes upon us is surrender.
 Look.
 Listen.
 Receive.
 Get yourself out of the way."
-Lewis directed readers to sit at the feet of the author and submit to the author's authority to understand a work's meaning — to comprehend a work, a reader must understand what it is that the author is trying to communicate to his audience.
-This position acknowledges that such can only apply when what the author intends to convey can actually be conveyed by the language that he uses.
-If an author uses words that cannot, by any reasonable interpretation, possibly mean what he intends, then the work is simply random noise and meaningless nonsense.
+This position acknowledges that such can apply only when what the author intends to convey can actually be conveyed by the language that they use.
+If an author uses words that cannot, by any reasonable interpretation, possibly mean what they intend, then the work is simply random noise and meaningless nonsense.

 A prominent proponent of this view is E.D.
 Hirsch, who in his influential book Validity in Interpretation (1967) argues for "the sensible belief that a text means what its author meant".
 Hirsch contends that the meaning of a text is an ideal entity that exists in the author's mind, and the task of interpretation is to reconstruct and represent that intended meaning as accurately as possible.
 Hirsch proposes utilizing sources like the author's other writings, biographical information, and the historical/cultural context to discern the author's intentions.
 Hirsch notes a fundamental distinction between the meaning of a text, which does not change over time, and the significance of the text, which does change over time.